Taylor Walls Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.58 team ERA ranks fourth across all league pitching staffs.
+- The Rangers have the fifth-ranked team ERA among all MLB pitching staffs (3.65).

-- Rangers pitchers combine to allow the second-fewest home runs in baseball (56 total, 0.9 per game).
+- Rangers pitchers combine to surrender 58 home runs (0.9 per game), the second-fewest in baseball.

-- The Rangers will send Heaney (4-3) to the mound to make his 12th start of the season.
-He is 4-3 with a 4.03 ERA and 60 strikeouts through 58 2/3 innings pitched.
+- Eovaldi (8-2) gets the starting nod for the Rangers in his 13th start of the season.
+He's put together a 2.24 ERA in 80 1/3 innings pitched, with 77 strikeouts.

-- His last time out was on Saturday against the Seattle Mariners, when the left-hander went three innings, surrendering three earned runs while allowing six hits.
+- His most recent appearance was on Sunday against the Seattle Mariners, when the righty threw six scoreless innings while giving up only one hit.

-- In 11 games this season, the 32-year-old has a 4.03 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .224 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.